weaviate/weaviate-recommend-python-client/docs/2_create_schema.md

 - `collection_name`: Name of your item collection.
 - `properties`: Dictionary of item properties and their data types.
+- `trainable_properties`: Properties used to compute the item vector representation.
 - `user_properties`: Dictionary of user properties and their data types.
 - `user_interaction_property_names`: List of interaction types you want to track.
 - `text_search_property_name`: Property to be used for text-based searches.